 LET THERE BE LIGHT

 Light plays a big role in our daily lives and introducing light therapy into workplaces taps into several of the Stevenson/Farmer review’s recommendations.
 How so?
 Well, humans truly do depend on light; it is a natural stimulant that helps us feel positive, upbeat and full of life.
 It's also an important factor for our overall physical well-being as it keeps our circadian rhythm on track so that our daily rhythms (i.e. when we eat and sleep) and mood are aligned.
-Sounds pretty intuitive, don’t you think?
-Yet a large percentage of our lives we are deprived of sufficient exposure to bright light, and that can have some rather extreme consequences.
+Sounds pretty intuitive, right?
+Yet a large percentage of our lives we are deprived of sufficient exposure to bright light, which can lead to some serious mental health complications.
 In fact, a 2018 Lancet Psychiatry study of 91,000 people found that a disrupted body clock was linked with higher rates of major depression, bipolar disorder, more loneliness, lower happiness, worse reaction times and more mood instability.

 For optimum mood and energy, we all need light to our eyes as bright as a spring morning on a clear day for around 30 minutes a day and the light must be at least 2,000 lux (the technical measure of brightness).
 That's roughly four times brighter than a well-lit office!
 And while we all would prefer to have a corner office, or work in a beautiful, bright, open space, the reality is that many offices not only have little to no access to daylight but are also very poorly lit.